ybanwait/python-django-online-course-cloud-app-with-database/README.md

 **General Notes**
 This online course app is developed as a part of the final project by IBM Developer Skills Nerwork.
-This app contains code to add/manage Users, Courses, Intructors, Lessons, Exams with grades.
+This app contains code to add/manage Users, Courses, Instructors, Lessons, Exams with grades.
 An admin interface is added to manage all this content.

 **ER Diagram**